Interpersonal Skills: Your Career Edge

 Identify weaknesses in your interpersonal skill set

 Communication skills, including active listening, can always be improved.
-More importantly, as you develop those skills you will also find that your other interpersonal abilities improve.
+More importantly, as you develop those skills, you will also find that your other interpersonal abilities improve.
 So, start to think more about the words you use, the nonverbal cues you send while communicating with others, and just how carefully you are considering the words that you hear from others.
 Becoming a better communicator can take time, but that time can yield a tremendous payoff over the course of your career.

 Gain better control over your emotions

 In the workplace, emotions can sometimes be an impediment to sound communication, teamwork, and productivity.
 Those who can control their emotions and approach people and problems in an empathetic and even-tempered way always seem to have an advantage when it comes to finding solutions and common ground.
+Develop your emotional intelligence!

 Focus on being positive

 A positive mindset can be contagious, so focus on improving your outlook on life, work, and interpersonal relations.
-Positivity makes communication more effective, draws others to you, and enables you to be assertive without becoming overly aggressive.
+Positive thinking makes communication more effective, draws others to you, and enables you to be assertive without becoming overly aggressive.
 People tend to view positive individuals as self-confident leaders who can be trusted to get things done.

 Make a conscious decision to practice your interpersonal abilities everywhere you go.
 Hone them in your interactions with family, when communicating with others while you are out and about in town, and throughout your day at work.
 Every situation and interpersonal interaction can be a learning opportunity that can improve your people skills.
-This constant practice can help to make your interpersonal skills almost instinctual.

 Include strong interpersonal skills in your resume

 Since interpersonal skills can often be the deciding factor differentiating you from other job candidates, it is important to highlight them in your resume.
-As a general rule, it is usually best to include just a few of your strongest people skills in the “skill” and “experience” sections of your resume.
+As a general rule, it is usually best to include a few of your strongest people skills in the “skill” and “experience” sections of your resume.
 Here are some tips to help you with that process:

 • If possible, try to select skills that can be verified by your references.